Elena Bowes

 About Me

 I interview authors monthly for UK writer’s site 26, as well as New York’s esteemed Cosmopolitan Club of which I am a member.
-I have written about art, design, travel and inspiring creatives for British House & Garden, Architectural Digest, Town & Country, Galerie Magazine, Indagare and a host of others.
+I have written for the AARP’s The Ethel, British House & Garden, Architectural Digest, Town & Country, Galerie Magazine, Indagare and a host of others.
 I have an MA in Journalism from Columbia University and an MA with Distinction in Creative Writing from Kingston University in England.
 I am on the board of Columbia Journalism School.

 Meet Elena